 Quartz PDF replaces the old Mac OS 9 PICT format.

-IGOR's 3D graphics windows can be exported as bitmap formats.
+Igor's 3D graphics windows can be exported in various bitmap formats (JPG, PNG, TIFF).